knpuniversity/micro-symfony/knpu/app-bundle-annotations.md

 ## Autoloading

 Let's see if things work.
 Error!
+Where are you when we need you Mighty Mouse?

     Attempted to load class "AppBundle" from namespace AppBundle.

 The autoloader doesn't know that we have classes living inside the `AppBundle` directory.
 In a traditional Symfony project, there's a pre-made `autoload` section in `composer.json` that takes care of this for us.
-We need to do this manually.
+We on the other hand need to do this manually.

 Add an `autoload` section, with a `psr-4` section below it.
 Inside, we need just one entry `AppBundle\\` mapped to `AppBundle/`: